mistergarrison/lightspeed/lightspeed.md

     light.
 This visual cue indicates the command is in transit.
 Players cannot see enemy commands in transit.
-*   **Maximum Delay:** The time it takes for light to cross the entire galaxy (from one edge to the opposite) is calibrated to be approximately 60 seconds.
+*   **Maximum Delay:** The time it takes for light to cross the entire galaxy (from one edge to the opposite) is calibrated to be approximately 33 seconds (2000 / 60).
 The delay to any given Sun is proportional to its distance from the Player's Homeworld.
 *   **Icons:**
     *   **Attack/Capture:** A sharp, arrow-like icon.
     *   **Upgrade:** A swirling, nova-like icon.